vl85/BayunDB/docs/project/implementation-plans/aggregation-operators.md

 - ✅ Logical planner has been updated to create Aggregate nodes
 - ✅ Physical planner has been updated to handle aggregation
 - ✅ Cost model enhanced to account for group-by complexity
-- ✅ Placeholder HashAggregateOperator has been created
+- ✅ HashAggregateOperator has been fully implemented with all aggregation functions
+- ✅ SortAggregateOperator has been implemented for memory-efficient processing
 - ✅ Integration tests for parser features are passing
-- ⏳ Full execution engine implementation for aggregation is pending
+- ✅ Full execution engine implementation for aggregation is complete
-- ⏳ End-to-end query execution for aggregation is pending
+- ✅ End-to-end query execution for aggregation is complete with tests
+- ✅ CLI integration for aggregation has been tested and fixed
+- ✅ Performance testing for aggregation operations is complete

 ## Next Steps

-1. Complete the HashAggregateOperator implementation with grouping and aggregation logic
-2. Add support for HAVING clause evaluation in the execution engine
-3. Add performance testing for aggregation operations
-4. Refine cost model based on real benchmarks
+✅ All Aggregation Operator features have been implemented, tested, and documented.

 ## Dependencies